On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Introduction

-\begin{itemize} \item Calibrating on the target language consistently yields the lowest perplexity (Section~\ref{sec:subsection_perplexity}, but will not guarantee optimal performance on downstream tasks (Section~\ref{sec:downstream_performance}). \item Pruning generally impairs the language-agnostic features of multilingual models, such as reasoning capability (Section~\ref{sec:downstream_performance}) and the storage and retrieval of knowledge (Section~\ref{sec:open_domain_ansering}), which are essential for downstream tasks (Section~\ref{sec:analysis}). \item Pruning generally affects language-agnostic features, which is potentially associated with reasoning and knowledge storage, more than it impacts language-specific features (Section~\ref{sec:analysis_subspace}); Pruning struggles to consistently identify essential neurons in the attention output and FFN down projection, potentially responsible for reasoning (Section~\ref{sec:analysis_pruning_mask}); pruning also struggles to retain language-specific neurons with low activation probability (Section~\ref{sec:analysis_neurons}). \end{itemize}
+Through multi-level analysis spanning latent subspaces, weight matrices, and individual neurons, we investigate the mechanisms behind our observations and derive the following findings. \begin{itemize} \item Calibrating on target languages consistently yields the lowest perplexity (Section~\ref{sec:subsection_perplexity}) but will not guarantee optimal downstream performance (Section~\ref{sec:downstream_performance}). \item The calibration language is unlikely to impact language-agnostic features associated with understanding, reasoning, and knowledge retrieval.
+In contrast, the preservation of language-specific features, such as language modeling capabilities related to perplexity, depends on the selection of calibration languages (Section~\ref{sec:analysis_subspace}). \item Pruning struggles to consistently identify essential weights in the attention output projections, partly responsible for the model's language-agnostic reasoning capabilities (Section~\ref{sec:analysis_pruning_mask}). \item The neuron activation frequency of language-specific neurons in the FFN layers is not reliably preserved after pruning (Section~\ref{sec:analysis_neurons}). \end{itemize}